 Why It’s Important To Report Accidents?

-By reporting the details of the incident to relevant authorities, investigations can be conducted to determine what caused the accident and how to prevent similar occurrences in the future.
+- By reporting the details of the incident to relevant authorities, investigations can be conducted to determine what caused the accident and how to prevent similar occurrences.
 Accident reporting also allows employers to monitor their safety performance and adjust procedures as necessary.
 It can even help identify potential hazards before they lead to a serious incident.